-A "PCP" is your Primary Care Provider.
-When you become a member of the plan, you must choose a network doctor to be your PCP.
-Your PCP is a provider who meets state license requirements and is trained to give you basic medical care.
+When you become a member of our plan, we encourage you to select a network doctor to be your Primary Care Provider (PCP).
+Your PCP is a doctor trained to give you basic medical care.
+Your Provider Directory tells you which doctors can act as your PCP.